 Fleeing the ‘tyranny’ of a heavily monolingual culture in pursuit of an additional language is not a new thing.
 It’s associated strongly with the adage: ‘the best way to learn a language is in a country that speaks the language’.
+Or in other words: learning German in Germany is the way to go.
 While there are certainly arguments for and against this, it’s something that makes most additional language learners curious, sometimes curious enough to sell his house and much of his goods, dump the rest of his goods in a forty-foot storage container in Bendigo, do an English-teaching course to earn a living, and give it a try.

 It’s not real tyranny, of course; nor is it being a real refugee.
 But each language is its own refuge.

 And as (maybe-German) Charlemagne (maybe) said, to have a second language is to have a second soul.

 I had been learning German for around a year and making progress.
 I felt good.
 I could follow along and get the gist of what was happening in Babylon Berlin with the German closed captions running as a crutch.
 But I was suffering from an Intermediate Plateau, which became all too apparent when I turned the closed captions off.
 It was like I had learned not much at all.
 So the adage—above—came into play: the best way to learn a language…

 So how has my approach to learning German in Germany worked so far?